mikrostew/recipes/markdown/banana-bread.md

 ## Notes

-This is the [zucchini bread recipe](./zucchini-bread.md), but with bananas and some extra melted butter (and extra baking soda for balance).
+This started as the [zucchini bread recipe](./zucchini-bread.md), but substituting bananas (along with other adjustments).
 This uses more bananas by weight, to keep the amount of water the same &mdash; zucchini is 90% water, vs. 75% for bananas.